openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		ofRect(mouseX+xOffset, mouseY+yOffset, width, height);
 	}

-**[Note: explain radians vs degrees]**

-**[Note: if there is room, add in a gaussian distribution via box-muller transform]**

 ![Cartesian Versus Polar Spreads](images/intrographics_cartesianvspolarspread.png "Cartesian brush spread versus polar brush spread")

-**[Note: Insert an image using the rectangle brush]**
+**[Insert an image that uses this brush]**

+We have mastered rectangles.
+Circles, ellipses, lines and triangles are up next.

+#### 1.2.3 Glowing Circle Brush ####

-You are now a rectangle master :).
-The circles, ellipses, lines and triangles probably feel neglected.
-Since we are going to create a few more brushes let's add two things to our code: 1) the ability to completely erase the screen and 2) the ability to switch between brushes.
+Since we are going to create a few more brushes, it would be nice to be able to switch between brushes on-the-fly.

-Add the following lines to erase the screen.

-In your header file (.h), create a property called `isRightMousePressed`:

-	bool isRightMousePressed;

-Initialize the property to false in your `setup()` function:

-	isRightMousePressed = false;

-Inside of `mousePressed()`, add:

-	if (button == OF_MOUSE_BUTTON_RIGHT) isRightMousePressed = true;

-Inside of `mouseReleased()`, add:

-	if (button == OF_MOUSE_BUTTON_RIGHT) isRightMousePressed = false;

-Lastly, add this to the beginning of your `draw()` function:

-	if (isRightMousePressed) ofBackground(0);

-Now we can right click to get a fresh screen.
 To add the ability to switch between brushes we are going to define an integer `drawingMode`.
 Each number from 0 through 3 will represent a unique mode.
 To make our code more human-readable, we will define an integer variable for each of those modes, e.g. `rectangleMode = 0`, etc.  Inside of `draw()` we can then check the `drawingMode` variable to determine what code to execute.
 Finally, we will use keyboard inputs to switch between the different brush modes.

 Add these properties to your header file (.h):